John Tzetzes: Works

 The Homeric Allegories, in "political" verse and dedicated initially to the German-born empress Irene and then to Constantine Cotertzes, are two didactic poems, the first based on the Iliad and the second based on the Odyssey, in which Homer and the Homeric theology are set forth and then explained by means of three kinds of allegory: euhemeristic (πρακτική), anagogic (ψυχική) and physic (στοιχειακή).
 These works were translated into English in 2015 and 2019 by Adam J. Goldwyn and Dimitra Kokkini.

 In the Antehomerica, Tzetzes recalls the events taking place before Homer's Iliad.
 This work was followed by the Homerica, covering the events of the Iliad, and the Posthomerica, reporting the events taking place between the Iliad and the Odyssey.
 All three are currently available in English translations.

 Tzetzes also wrote commentaries on a number of Greek authors, the most important of which is that elucidating the obscure Cassandra or Alexandra of the Hellenistic poet Lycophron, usually called "On Lycophron" (edited by K.O.
 Müller, 1811), in the production of which his brother Isaac is generally associated with him.
 Mention may also be made of a dramatic sketch in iambic verse, in which the caprices of fortune and the wretched lot of the learned are described; and of an iambic poem on the death of the emperor Manuel I Komnenos, noticeable for introducing at the beginning of each line the last word of the line preceding it (both in Pietro Matranga, Anecdota Graeca 1850).

 For the other works of Tzetzes see J. A. Fabricius, Bibliotheca graeca (ed.
 Harles), xi.228, and Karl Krumbacher, Geschichte der byz.
 Litt.
-(2nd ed., 1897); monograph by G. Hart, "De Tzetzarum nomine, vitis, scriptis," in Jahn's Jahrbucher für classische Philologie.
+(2nd edition, 1897); monograph by G. Hart, "De Tzetzarum nomine, vitis, scriptis," in Jahn's Jahrbucher für classische Philologie.
 Supplementband xii (Leipzig, 1881).